metno/pyaerocom/README.rst

 Remark for Windows users
 ^^^^^^^^^^^^^^^^^^^^^^^^

 pyaerocom is not tested on Windows systems and may only work in parts and thus some features may not work on Windows machines at the moment.
-In particular, features that rely on and are built upon access to the AEROCOM database servers and automatic database path navigation.
+In particular, features that rely on and are built upon access to the AeroCom database servers and automatic database path navigation.
 This includes the automised reading of gridded and ungridded data using either of the pre-defined path infrastuctures (e.g. check out `paths.ini <https://github.com/metno/pyaerocom/blob/master/pyaerocom/data/paths.ini>`__ or `paths_user_server.ini <https://github.com/metno/pyaerocom/blob/master/pyaerocom/data/paths_user_server.ini>`__).
 However, you may still define file locations in your Python scripts yourself and use the more low-level features for reading the data.
 Windows support will be provided soon.
 Please let us know if you intend to use pyaerocom on a Windows machine so that we can consider adjusting our priorities, or also if you have any questions related to the usage.